microsoft/azurelinux/toolkit/docs/quick_start/quickstart.md

 ### **VHDX and VHD images**

-The following builds a bootable, VHDX or VHD Azure Linux image from precompiled RPMs in the Azure Linux package repository at https://packages.microsoft.com/azurelinux/2.0/prod/.
+The following builds a bootable, VHDX or VHD CBL-Mariner image from precompiled RPMs in the Azure Linux package repository at https://packages.microsoft.com/azurelinux/3.0/prod/.

 No user account is provisioned by default.
 To sign-in to these images, the sample meta-user-data.iso image must also be built and installed in your VM's CD drive.
 The cloud-init service will detect the iso and provision a user account and password.